SkinnyBot/Skinny/README.md

 |`!module loaded`|Show the list of the loaded modules.|E.g `Modules loaded : Basic, Module, Developer.`|

 ### Plugins
 Yes, you can create plugins for this bots.
-While i recommend to create a plugin using composer you can also create a plugin without using composer.
+While i recommend to create a plugin using composer you can also create a plugin without using composer, it can be usefull when you develop a plugin.
 You can find the demo plugin named `Basic` [here](ttps://github.com/SkinnyBot/Basic).

 * #### Creating a Plugin with composer